Pay As You Earn (PAYE) and Solidarity Levy

 4. Calculation and withholding of tax

-Every employer should, at the time emoluments are received by or made available to his employees, withhold PAYE on emoluments and PAYE for Solidarity Levy, where applicable, from those emoluments provided that the emoluments exceed the Total Exemption and Reliefs.
+Every employer should, at the time emoluments are received by or made available to his employees, withhold PAYE on emoluments provided that the emoluments exceed the total , reliefs, deductions and allowances.
+A tax rate of 0 percent is applicable on the first Rs 390,000 of chargeable income.
 The amount of tax to be withheld should be rounded down to nearest rupees.

 5. Cumulative PAYE System